munificent/craftinginterpreters/book/classes.md

 ![The relationships between classes, methods, instances, constructors, and fields.](image/classes/circle.png)

-It's like the circle of life, minus Elton John.
+It's like the circle of life, *sans* Sir Elton John.

 </aside>